You ask and Eney gets it done. Meet a Computerbeing. Learn More

 How to allow pop-ups to only certain websites on my iPhone

 But wait, what if there was another in-between option that didn’t require you to completely turn on or turn off pop-up blocker on your iPhone?
-That’s right — there’s a way to gain more control over pop-ups.
+That’s right — there’s a way to gain more control over pop-up windows.

 When I realized I didn’t have to go all out and could opt for a more flexible version, I searched far and wide for a suitable app and came across AdLock.